 Organizational capabilities are an organization’s accumulated knowledge and skills that enable it to enhance the value of its resources (Murray et al., 2011).
 They are the mechanism by which a firm absorbs knowledge from external sources and blends the different technical competencies that develop into different company departments as necessary (Cohen and Levinthal, 1990).
 This study focuses on two such capabilities, namely, marketing and innovation.

-Several studies in the marketing literature have examined the relationship between organizational capabilities, and absorptive and learning abilities.
-Some claimed that AC and IC help to explain ACAP and OL (Bilan et al., 2020; Day, 1994; Wu, 2013; Zahra and George, 2002).
-While others argued that ACAP and OL are two organizational constructs that improve organizational capabilities such MC and IC (Aliasghar et al., 2023; Waruwu et al., 2020).
-In spirit of DC theory, this study treated MC and IC as two important corporate capabilities that serve as antecedents for ACAP and OL, rather than vice versa.
+Several studies in the marketing literature have examined the relationship between organizational capabilities and absorptive and learning abilities.
+Some have claimed that AC and IC help to explain ACAP and OL (Bilan et al., 2020; Day, 1994; Wu, 2013; Zahra and George, 2002), while others have argued that ACAP and OL are two organizational constructs that improve organizational capabilities such MC and IC (Aliasghar et al., 2023; Waruwu et al., 2020).
+In the spirit of DC theory, this study treated MC and IC as two important corporate capabilities that serve as antecedents for ACAP and OL, rather than vice versa.

 Marketing capabilities